Daviddwells/balena-cli/doc/cli.markdown

 ## device init

-Initialise a device by downloading the OS image of a certain application and writing it to an SD Card.
+Initialize a device by downloading the OS image of a certain application and writing it to an SD Card.

 Note, if the application option is omitted it will be prompted